thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 The use of device management protocols for IoT devices, which often include an onboarding or bootstrapping mechanism, has also seen considerable uptake in deployed devices.
 These protocols, some of which are standardized, allow for the distribution and updating of certificates on demand.
-This enables a deployment model where IoT device utilize end entity certificates with shorter lifetime making certificate revocation protocols, like OCSP and CRLs, less relevant.
+An example of a standardized IoT device management protocol is the Lightweight Machine-to-Machine (LwM2M) {{LwM2M-T}} {{LwM2M-C}} protocol.
+Device management protocols enable a deployment model where IoT devices utilize end entity certificates with shorter lifetime making certificate revocation protocols, like OCSP and CRLs, less relevant.
 Whenever certificates are updated the TLS stack needs to be informed since the communication endpoints need to be aware